Revenue audits and other compliance interventions can seriously disrupt your business – and today, they’re more frequent and complex than ever.

-Revenue compliance interventions can be a serious drain on a company’s valuable resources.
+Revenue audits, aspect queries and profile interviews can all be a serious drain on a company’s valuable resources.
 Preparing for and resolving these interventions effectively allows you to focus on your business, reduces the impact on your resources and minimises the final settlement.

 You can minimise disruption to your business by staying informed of the changing Revenue practices and procedures and taking proactive steps to avoid disputes.
 By undertaking regular self-reviews, you can identify tax underpayments in advance of an audit and avail of reduced penalties.
 This will also help you to satisfy key obligations under the Directors' Compliance Statement and Cooperative Compliance Frameworks, both of which require companies to carry out annual self-reviews.

 Where Revenue audits do occur, you should review your compliance under each tax head, disclose any underpayments identified and seek to bring the audit to a close as quickly as possible.